Ju6276/Grasping_course_sose24/README.md

    - Implements impedance control based on contact and sensor data.
    - Lifts an object to a target position.

+5. **Simulation animation (`Grasping_SimulationPID.py`)**
+   - Simulats animation of a gripping task using only the position controller was implemented as a comparison.
+   - Switch between different viewpoints during the simulation via keypad 1, 2, 3.
+   - Generates real-time torque during the gripping and lifting process
 ## Features

 ### PID Control